-In addition to the wide range of topics my research touches upon, I also employ various econometric techniques in order to adequately exploit the different datasets; these techniques range from 2SLS to synthetic control, including conditional logistic regressions, quantile estimations, the Mundlak procedure and adjustments for multiple hypothesis testing to name just some prominent examples.
+In addition to the wide range of topics my research touches upon, I also employ various econometric techniques in order to adequately exploit the different datasets; these techniques range from 2SLS to synthetic control, including conditional logistic regressions, multiple fixed effects models, clustering techniques, quantile estimations and dyadic regressions, the Mundlak procedure and adjustments for multiple hypothesis testing to name just some prominent examples.
+Recently, I am venturing into machine learning and AI based algorithms.
 More information about my research, publications and working papers can be found here.

 My research is based on and motivated by field experience.
 I gained valuable experience in countries as diverse as Senegal, the Philippines, Burkina Faso, Uganda, Tanzania, Côte d'Ivoire and Bangladesh.
 Some impressions can be found here.